legitbox/BSP/README.md

 Is a program designed to make managing a Minecraft Bedrock dedicated server a breeze

 # To do
-  - a console window that supports color
+  - central console (in progress)
   - add an autoupdate module that would automatically update the Bedrock dedicated server (with a disable toggle too :D)
   - make an autorestart module that supports custom time selection
-  - make an automatic addon manager
+  - make an automatic addon pilot (complete)
-  - make an automatic backup module
+  - make an automatic backup pilot (in progress)
   - make an automatic command input module (the user selects a command and a timer, on how often they want to run the command)
   - make a performance analysis module (graph drawing system for checking CPU/RAM usage corresponding to playercounts and other factors)
   - make a multicore cpu usage meter module